hanishkvc/prgs-docs-spreadsheetkvc/README.md

 embedded within ['] ie single quotes.

-To avoid confusing the program, dont use ' char as part of the spreadsheet contents, other than for quoting text contents with field seperator in them.
+To avoid confusing the program, dont use ' char as part of the spreadsheet contents, other than for

+	quoting text contents with field seperator in them.
+AND OR

-Also if you want to have white space at the beginning and or end of the text contents of a cell, put the full cell text content within quotes.
+	if you want to have white space at the beginning and or end of the text contents of a cell, put the full cell text content within quotes.

+Text QUote char anywhere other than the either ends of cell text content, will get replaced by [\_] i.e underscore.

 NOTE: User can set a different field seperator or quote char from the commandline.

 ### Encryption support